puppetlabs/pcp-broker/doc/logging.md

 * DEBUG - client connecting, client session establishment, client disconnected, message acceptance, message delivery
 * TRACE - messages moving through queues, message information during association.

+## HTTP access log

+This logger is implemented by Jetty and the [logback-access][http://logback.qos.ch/access.html] module.
+It logs information about the HTTP request sent by a PCP client when the WebSocket handshake with the pcp-broker starts.

+You can enable it by simply placing the *request-logging.xml* file (contained in the *test-resources/log* directory) in the same directory where your logback configuration file is stored (see above).
+Note that *request-logging.xml* is the default file that logback looks for when configuring logback-access; for further details, please refer to the [logback-access][http://logback.qos.ch/access.html] documentation.

+The pattern used in the provided *request-logging.xml* follows the [Common Log Format][https://en.wikipedia.org/wiki/Common_Log_Format].
+It will log entries like:

+'''
+0:0:0:0:0:0:0:1 - - [02/Aug/2016:20:44:55 +0100] "GET /pcp/ HTTP/1.1" 101 0 "-" "WebSocket++/0.7.0" 2
+0:0:0:0:0:0:0:1 - - [02/Aug/2016:20:45:07 +0100] "GET /pcp/vNext HTTP/1.1" 101 0 "-" "WebSocket++/0.7.0" 2
+'''

 ## Types of messages

 In order to allow you to more readily search through your structured